 Susquehanna University Partnership

 Chesapeake Conservancy has partnered with Susquehanna University on Precision Conservation projects since 2016.
+In 2023, Susquehanna University and Chesapeake Conservancy signed an MOU to solidify our partnership and support each other in our shared efforts toward healthier waterways.
 A selection of our accomplishments together are listed below.

 If you would like to read more about Susquehanna’s precision conservation efforts, visit Susquehanna University’s website.